tonyfarha/tonyfarha/README.md

 # Hi there, I'm Tony 👋

-## Web Developer based in Hamburg, Germany
+## Self-taught Web Developer based in Hamburg, Germany

 I love crafting beautiful and functional websites and applications.
 With a passion for technology and creativity, I enjoy turning ideas into reality using a range of web development tools and languages.